What is Open Source Intelligence (OSINT)?

 List of Open Source Intelligence Tools

 The tools and techniques used in Open Source Intelligence searching go much further than a simple Google search.
 Following is a list of helpful, time-saving open-source intelligence tools.
 Note that most of the resources are free, although some have advanced features for a fee.

 Email Breach Lookup

-Hoaxy – Hoaxy is an open source search tool that visualizes the spread of articles online
+Hoaxy – Hoaxy is an open-source search tool that visualizes the spread of articles online (no longer active).

-Media Bugs – A media bug is something in the media (e.g. newspaper, magazine, radio, etc.) that is wrong and is correctable.
-Mediabugs.org allows anyone to report a bug and they will work with the media outlet to get it corrected.
-The site can be used in identifying fake or incorrect news, and to also look for corrected versions.
+Media Bugs – A media bug is something in the media (e.g., newspaper, magazine, radio, etc.) that is wrong and correctable.
+Mediabugs.org allows anyone to report a bug, and they will work with the media outlet to correct it.
+Use the site to help identify fake or incorrect news and look for correct versions.

 SciCheck – SciCheck is a feature of FactCheck.org that focuses on evaluating false and misleading scientific claims made to influence public policy.
-For example, when a political figure says that “global warming isn’t real”, they are making a false claim to sway public opinion.
+For example, when a political figure says that “global warming isn’t real,” they make a false claim to sway public opinion.
 SciCheck evaluates such claims and explains whether or not they are true.

-Snopes – Snopes.com is one of the oldest, best and most well-known fact checking sites.
-The site researches everything from urban legends, rumors, myths, questionable photos and videos, articles and claims made by public figures.
+Snopes – Snopes.com is one of the oldest, best, and most well-known fact-checking sites.
+The free site researches everything from urban legends, rumors, myths, questionable photos and videos, articles, and claims made by public figures.
 Note: Snopes was recently caught posting copyrighted material from other news sites.

-Verification Junkie – Verification Junkie is a collection of tools designed to help verify and fact check information and assess the validity of eyewitness reports.
-This site has a collection of very cool tools that are worth the time to dig into.
+Verification Junkie – Verification Junkie is a collection of tools to help verify and fact-check information and assess the validity of eyewitness reports.
+This site has a collection of very cool tools worth digging into.

 Hacking and Threat Assessment